Start From

 Laundry service

-WiFi Internet at the office
+WiFi internet at the office

 Safe for locking away valuables

-Private Restaurant and Bar for guests
+Private restaurant and bar for guests

 Walking trails

-Travel information
+Travel Information

 Shuttle service to and from any location

-Visa and MasterCard facility
+Visa and MasterCard facilities are available

 Additional Notes

-Umkhumbi’s rates will include meals DB&B.
+Umkhumbi’s rates include meals on a DB&B basis.

 We suggest bringing your binoculars and walking shoes with you!